 What Should I Do About Unhealthy Visible Veins?

-If you have visible veins that are just unpleasant looking, you could opt to have them surgically removed.
+Unhealthy visible veins are a sign of an underlying circulation issues.
 It could also be an indication that you require treatment from a vascular specialist.

 Another possible test the vascular specialist will conduct is blood testing.
 In almost all cases of blood clots, the patient has a natural increase in the clot-dissolving substance known as D dimer.
 This test isn’t 100-percent effective since other conditions cause an increase in this substance, but an increase in D dimer signifies the doctor needs to conduct further testing.